apache/echarts-doc/en/option/partial/text-style.md

 #${prefix} borderColor(string)='transparent'

-Border color of the text snippet.
+Border color of the text fregment.

 #${prefix} borderWidth(number)=0

-Border width of the text snippet.
+Border width of the text fregment.

 #${prefix} borderRadius(number)=0

-Border radius of the text snippet.
+Border radius of the text fregment.

 #${prefix} padding(number|Array)=0

-Padding of the text snippet, for example:
+Padding of the text fregment, for example:

 + `padding: [3, 4, 5, 6]`: represents padding of `[top, right, bottom, left]`.
 + `padding: 4`: represents `padding: [4, 4, 4, 4]`.